vermilion00/midicontroller/README.md

 You can also set the footswitch mode to 1 on a per-switch basis, allowing you to use this switch in Combos.
 A combo is any 2 neighboring switches that are set to mode 1.
 Pressing these together triggers a separate action, assigned using the following define in _footswitches.h_:
 ```#define SPECIAL_6_7 TUNER;```
 This means that pressing switches 6 and 7 together doesn't call their individual actions, but instead opens/closes the Tuner.
 These combo actions exist for every combination of neighboring switches, so that you can easily use additional actions with one foot.
+> [!IMPORTANT]
-***To use combo actions, the switch mode needs to be to 1.
-This calls the normal press action on release instead and disables the release action.***
+> To use combo actions, the switch mode needs to be to 1.
+This calls the normal press action on release instead and disables the release action.

 ### Basic configuration
 ```#define FOOTSWITCH_NUM 8```